 Since 2001, students from the Waldo Burton Memorial School have participated in Longue Vue’s Cultivating Communities outreach initiative that develops skills in gardening, entrepreneurship and philanthropy.
 Through this year-long program, students learn to grow vegetables and herbs, sell the produce and value-added products at farmers markets, learn about cooking and careers with a professional chef, and research local nonprofit organizations.
 The program culminates in a presentation of a check to a nonprofit selected by the students.

 Cultivating Communities is generously supported by The Bruce J. Heim Foundation and The Herb Society of America, The New Orleans Unit.

-Contact Edna Lanieri, Director of Education and Programs, at 504.293.4724 to find out more information about the Cultivating Communities program.
+Contact Amy Graham, Director of Horticulture, at 504.293.4718 to find out more information about the Cultivating Communities program.